Return to Texas Entomology - Compiled by Mike Quinn

 Texas Taxa: Three species (in two genera) occur in Texas

-Truncated true katydid - Paracyrtophyllus robustus (Caudell 1906) - Central Texas (aka Central Texas Leaf-Katydid)
+Truncated true katydid - Paracyrtophyllus robustus (Caudell 1906) - Central Texas (aka the Red or Central Texas Leaf-Katydid)

-Common true katydid - Pterophylla camellifolia (Fabricius 1775) - East Texas, southeastern U.S.
+Common true katydid - Pterophylla camellifolia (Fabricius 1775) - Eastern U.S. to east Texas, has more elongate wings than the Red Katydid - Map

-Songs of northern populations of this eastern species sound like "ka-ty-did" which is the origin of the name "Katydid".
+• Songs of this eastern species sound like "ka-ty-did" which is the origin of the name "Katydid".

 Bibliography: